 A brand with "positive" AI sentiment might be described as "a leading platform known for reliability and customer support."
 A brand with "negative" sentiment might get "a tool that has faced criticism for pricing and a steep learning curve."
 Most brands land somewhere in between, with mixed framing that varies by query type and platform.

 The nuance matters.
 Your overall sentiment might be positive while a specific product line carries negative framing.
 Or your sentiment might be strong on ChatGPT but weak on Perplexity because different sources feed each platform's retrieval pipeline.
-BrightEdge found that Google AI Overviews are 44% more likely to criticize brands than ChatGPT, which means your sentiment score on one platform may look fine while another is actively damaging your brand.
+BrightEdge found that Google AI Overviews are 44% more likely to criticize brands than ChatGPT.
+Your sentiment score on one platform may look fine while another is actively damaging your brand.

 For a deeper look at what drives AI sentiment, see our guide on what is AI sentiment.